How to Find MLS Home Listings and Perform Searches

 MLS information was available in print format as early as the 1970s.
 Books were published monthly and updates were issued weekly.
 However, they were heavy and cumbersome to carry.
 Fortunately, the information is currently available online via a private website.

-How MLS Works
+How the MLS Works

 Instructions to present all offers directly to the seller are often frowned upon or prohibited by MLS authorities.

-Finding MLS Listings
+How to Receive MLS Listings

-The name can vary by locale.
-An agent can enter your name, e-mail, and home search preferences into a search engine on MLS that will send you automatic e-mails of new listings.
-This way you'll receive up-to-the-minute information that you can't really get anywhere else.
+There are many types of reports a buyer can receive, so ask your agent for the most comprehensive report.
+Also, the name can vary by locale.
+An agent can enter your name, e-mail, and home search preferences into a search engine on the MLS that will send you automatic e-mails of new listings that are not available elsewhere.

-You can request to have your report customized by ZIP code or by a radius search within a specified distance from a target address.
-You can request a sort by street or subdivision or ask for a map search within boundaries.
+You can request to have your MLS report customized by ZIP code or by a radius search within a specified distance from a target address.
+You also can request a sort by street or subdivision or ask for a map search within boundaries.

-You can further refine your search within these parameters to any number of criterion, including price ranges from low to high, number of bedrooms and baths, garages, pools and spas, and square footage.
+You can further refine your search within these parameters to any number of criterion, including price ranges from low to high, the number of bedrooms and baths, garages, pools and spas, and square footage.